corndeladmin/Module-CompSci-Java/README.md

       Your trainer will able to help you with this.

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
-   Open this folder in IntelliJ.
+   Open this folder in VSCode.

 4. Open a command-prompt in this same folder.
    Your trainer can show you how to do this, if you need any help.